cmse822/project-4-openmp-intro-team-2/report.md

 ### Q4.
 Plot the times-to-solution for the MMM for each value of `N` separately as functions of the the thread count `T`.
 Compare the scaling of the MMM for different matrix dimensions.

 The scaling as a function of the number of threads are shown in the figure below.
 As this figure shows, the runtime of the MMM calculations reduces with increasing the number of threads, which means the workload was divided between different threads and therefore, the runtime efficiency increases.
-Such trend can be ideally seen for the matrix size of 1000x1000.
+Such trend can be ideally seen for the matrix size of 1000x1000 and 3000x3000.
 However, for the smaller matrix sizes, this reduction trend was distrupted when 64 threads were used (and even 32 threads for `N=20`), where the reason was previously explained in the previous question.

 <img src="./analysis/Fig03_Parallel_Scaling.png" alt="Effect of # threads in Parallel results" width=800>